-- economic or political instability in foreign markets; - greater difficulty in enforcing contracts, accounts receivable collection and longer collection periods; - changes in regulatory requirements; - difficulties and costs of staffing and managing foreign operations; - the uncertainty of protection for intellectual property rights in some countries; - costs of compliance with foreign policies, laws and regulations and the risks and costs of non-compliance with such policies, laws and regulations; - costs of complying with U.S. laws and regulations for foreign operations, including the Foreign Corrupt Practices Act, import and export control laws, tariffs, trade barriers, and economic sanctions; - other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of noncompliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales or sales-related arrangements that could disrupt the sales team through terminations of employment or otherwise, and may adversely impact financial results as compared to those already reported or forecasted and result in restatements of financial statements and irregularities in financial statements;
+- economic or political instability in foreign markets; - greater difficulty in enforcing contracts, accounts receivable collection and longer collection periods; - changes in regulatory requirements; - difficulties and costs of staffing and managing foreign operations; - the uncertainty of protection for intellectual property rights in some countries; - costs of compliance with foreign policies, laws and regulations and the risks and costs of non-compliance with such policies, laws and regulations;

-- our ability to effectively implement and maintain adequate internal controls to properly manage our international sales and operations; - the potential for political unrest, terrorism, hostilities, war, or natural disasters; - management communication and integration problems resulting from cultural differences and geographic dispersion; and - multiple and possibly overlapping tax structures.
+- protectionist policies and penalties, and local laws, requirements, policies and perceptions that may adversely impact U.S. headquartered business's sales in certain countries outside of the United States; - costs of complying with U.S. or other foreign laws and regulations for foreign operations, including the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act 2010, import and export control laws, tariffs, trade barriers, and economic sanctions; - other regulatory or contractual limitations on our ability to sell our products in certain foreign markets, and the risks and costs of non-compliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales or sales-related arrangements that could disrupt the sales team through terminations of employment or otherwise, and may adversely impact financial results as compared to those already reported or forecasted and result in restatements of financial statements and irregularities in financial statements; - our ability to effectively implement and maintain adequate internal controls to properly manage our international sales and operations; - the potential for political unrest, terrorism, hostilities, war, or natural disasters; - management communication and integration problems resulting from cultural differences and geographic dispersion; and - multiple and possibly overlapping tax structures.

 Product and service sales may be subject to foreign governmental regulations, which vary substantially from country to country.
 Further, we may be unable to keep up-to-date with changes in government requirements as they change over time.
 Failure to comply with these regulations could result in adverse effects to our business.
-In many foreign countries it is common for others to engage in business practices that are prohibited by our internal policies and procedures or U.S. regulations applicable to us.
+In many foreign countries, it is common for others to engage in business practices that are prohibited by our internal policies and procedures or U.S. regulations applicable to us.
 Although we implemented policies and procedures designed to ensure compliance with these laws and policies, there can be no assurance that all of our employees, contractors, channel partners and agents will comply with these laws and policies.
-Violations of laws or key control policies by our employees, contractors, channel partners or agents could result in costs of investigation, delays in revenue recognition, delays in financial reporting, financial reporting misstatements, fines, penalties, or the prohibition of the importation or exportation of our products and services, any of which could have a material adverse effect on our business and results of operations.
+Violations of laws or key control policies by our employees, contractors, channel partners or agents could result in litigation, regulatory action, costs of investigation, delays in financial reporting, financial reporting misstatements, fines, penalties, or the prohibition of the importation or exportation of our products and services, any of which could have a material adverse effect on our business and results of operations.